danielkopp4/ESANN2025Appendix/README.md

 | TargetOrdinal:RACE | 0.996685                      | 0.996731                             | 0.986852                       | 0.996952                      |
 | OrdinalEncoder:RACE       | 0.996685                      | 0.996764                             | 0.986852                       | 0.996647                      |
 | OneHot:RACE        | 0.996685                      | 0.996688                             | 0.986701                       | 0.996647                      |

+#### Analysis
+Here we see more drastic variations in the $R$ values compared to the last tables where the default encoding the commitment type has the highest $R$ values unless race is encoded using One-Hot encoding (where we have the lowest $R$ value of 0.53).
+For the balanced accuracy of commitment type using default ordinal encoding, the accuracies are similar regardless of how race is encoded and the resulting $R$ value.
+Additionally, this column once again has the lowest balanced accuracy scores of any other column where every other column has very similar accuracy scores.
+We notice again the pattern where the balanced accuracy of the commitment type being encoded using target encoded is very similar.
+However, this column has lower $R$ values than that of all other columns.
+Both show that in-domain performance metrics are not enough to tell us about how the model generalizes and if it is inducing bias for features that didn't otherwise exist.

 <!--
 ## Encoded Spaces